nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 21 - The Confrontation.md

 ### Scene 5: The Threat / Parlor

 - **Key Event:** Angelica puts a knife to her own throat, using the Blood Pact to mirror her pain into Kaelen and forcing a lethal stalemate.
-  - _Character Defining Moment:_ **Angelica Vance** — She masterfully weaponizes the symbol of her bondage, proving her commitment to freedom through an act of extreme desperation.
+  - _Character Defining Moment:_ **Angelica Ward** — She masterfully weaponizes the symbol of her bondage, proving her commitment to freedom through an act of extreme desperation.
   - _Key Dialog:_ **Angelica:** "I would kill myself to be free.
 The difference is subtle.
 But it is everything."